jeremyroman/http-no-vary-search/draft-wicg-http-no-vary-search.md

 To _parse a URL search variance_ given _value_:

 1. If _value_ is null, then return the default URL search variance.
-1. If _value_'s keys contains anything other than "`key-order`", "`params`", or "`except`", then return the default URL search variance.
 1. Let _result_ be a new URL search variance.
 1. Set _result_'s vary on key order to true.
 1. If _value_\["`key-order`"] exists: